-Principle 5 Verification (Post-issuance).
+Verification (Post-issuance).

-Lloyds has committed that borrowers must obtain independent and external verification of their performance against the SPTs for each KPI on an annual basis at least.
-Lloyds has confirmed that the borrower must provide a sustainability compliance certificate along with third-party verification by a qualified external reviewer with relevant expertise.
-Lloyds has also stated that this should be provided at least annually, within the agreed time frame as noted within the facility or finance agreement.
-Lloyds will also recommend that the verification of performance against the SPTs be made publicly available where appropriate.
+Lloyds has committed that borrowers must obtain independent and external verification of their performance against the SPTs for each KPI, on at least an annual basis.
+Lloyds has confirmed that the borrower must provide a sustainability compliance certificate along with third-party verification by a qualified external reviewer, who has relevant sector expertise.
+Lloyds has also stated that this should be provided at least annually, and within the agreed time frame as noted within the facility or finance agreement.
+Lloyds has also reported that it will recommend to its borrowers, that the verification of performance against the SPTs, must also be made publicly available, where appropriate.

-Lloyds has further confirmed that, where a regulated entity (e.g., water/electricity/gas utilities, universities, housing associations) is using the same data for one or more KPIs that they submit to their national regulator, the Group may accept this data submission to be equivalent to independent external verification.
-Where a KPI metric relates to a public certification (such as an EPC rating, a SAP score or other external formal audit or recognised certification, ratings or benchmarking process), Lloyds has confirmed that it may accept the report or certification in place of independent external verification.
+Lloyds has further confirmed that, where a regulated entity (e.g. water, electricity, gas utilities, universities, housing associations) is using the same data for one or more KPIs that they submit to their national regulator, then the Group may accept this data submission to be equivalent to independent external verification.
+Where a KPI metric relates to a public certification (such as an EPC rating, an SAP score, or other external formal audit or recognised certification, ratings or benchmarking process), Lloyds has confirmed that it may accept the report or certification in place of independent external verification.
 In either scenario, the Group may still request independent external verification to address any data concerns.